About BackOffice Services

 - Storefront API - provides all the operations you need to make the integration with an online store or e-commerce system.

-See more details in the Back-End Architecture article.
+See more details in the What are BackOffice services article.

 All these services are connected through an API Gateway.
 You can access it at: